What is a Diversion?

 The differences between New Jersey's diversionary programs can in some circumstances create interesting choices.
 As a general rule, it is better to face misdemeanor charges than it is to face felony charges simply because one's exposure to jail is less on a misdemeanor charge than it is on a felony charge.
 In addition, a felony charge carries with it a much greater stigma in our society.

 While the "downgrade" decision lies exclusively with the prosecutor, a competent criminal defense attorney, provided he is retained prior to or shortly after the accused is charged, can sometimes influence the prosecutor's decision by providing the prosecution with information about the facts and circumstances surrounding the alleged crime and by providing information about the background of the accused.
 In addition, a criminal defense attorney, once again, provided he is retained early, can request that a charge not be downgraded with the understanding that the prosecutor will not object to the accused's entry into the PTI Program.
 These strategic decisions can have a profound effect upon the course of a prosecution and on the course of the accused's life.
+In the above example, there is a strong possibility that a prosecutor would consider admission to the PTI Program rather than downgrading the charge.
+This is arguably a better result than a downgrade where no diversion option exists.

 While the decision to downgrade lies exclusively with the prosecutor, the prosecutor's decision can in some instances be influenced or even changed, provided competent counsel understands the law, his client's needs and provided he is retained early.